rm511130/Tanzu-Workshop-TKGI/README.md

 kubectl delete ns dotnet-core-welcome
 ```

+- Note: we left the `fact` deployment, pod, service, and the `fact-ingress` running because they will be used in the next Lab.

 **Let's recap:**
 - You deployed the `fact`, `petclinic` and `.NET Core Welcome` images to your K8s cluster and tested to make sure they were working.
 - The `Nginx Ingress Controller` is an effective way of decreasing the number of `Load Balancers` required to expose services.